 “Permanent” messaging is important for historical knowledge and context.
 As organizations get bigger, you end up having a lot of the same FAQs and conversations across different pockets of people because they’re unaware that someone else in the company has already had that conversation and figured out the answer.
 The power of Slack is that all of those conversations persist and are searchable.
 You end up creating this evolving knowledge store that makes the entire “hive mind” smarter and better over time.
 These two concepts, asynchronous communication and searchable permanent messaging, are game changers for any organization for driving connectedness, intelligence, and continuous improvement.

 Q. A recent study found Slack integrations in Service Cloud lead to an 11% improvement in customer satisfaction scores.
-What are the specific advantages of Slack-First Service that actually lead to better customer experiences?
+What are the specific advantages of integrating Slack and Service Cloud that actually lead to better customer experiences?
 What is swarming?

 When an agent comes across an issue she can’t solve on her own, she’s empowered to initiate what we call a “swarm” in Slack, finding the right subject matter experts who can address the issue.
 Say an e-commerce site just went down and customers can’t log in.
 The agent can’t fix this on her own, so she can spin up a Service Cloud swarm in Slack with the DevOps and engineering teams to get the site back up as quickly as possible.